-On March 17, 2023, the Seller 150 CCM Black Oak Ltd. (the "Seller") entered into a Contract of Purchase and Sale Agreement (the "Contract of Sale" "Purchase and Sale Agreement") with Davidson Homes, LLC, an Alabama limited liability company ("Davidson Homes" "Davidson").
-Pursuant to the terms of the Contract of Purchase and Sale Agreement, the Seller has agreed to sell approximately 189 single-family detached residential lots comprising an additional developed within section 2 of Black Oak project.
-The sale of the Lakes first 94 lots closed on May 30, 2023.
-The sale of remaining lots is estimated to close at Black Oak.
-The price of the end of the lots and certain community enhancement fees the Seller will be entitled to receive are anticipated to equal an aggregate of \$10,022,500.
+On March 17, 2023, 150 CCM Black Oak Ltd. (the "Seller") entered into a Purchase and Sale Agreement (the "Purchase and Sale Agreement") with Davidson Homes, LLC, an Alabama limited liability company ("Davidson").
+Pursuant to the terms of the Purchase and Sale Agreement, the Seller has agreed to sell approximately 189 single-family detached residential lots developed within section 2 of Black Oak project.
+The sale of the first 94 lots closed on May 30, 2023.
+The sale of remaining lots is estimated to close at the end of the year 2023.